solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 # Architecture
 The architecture of the network in the MSN paper can be divided into four parts:

+1. The Encoder and Morphing-based Decoder
+2. Merging and Sampling
+3. Refining
+4. The Loss Function

 <figure>
   <img src="/images/paper review/structure.png">
   <figcaption>